erikaheidi/dolphin/README.md

 To force a cache update, include the flag `--force-update`:

 ```
-./dolphin droplet list --force-update
+dolphin droplet list --force-update
 ```

 If instead you'd like to enforce cache usage and not query for new results even if the cache timeout has been reached, you can use:

 ```
-./dolphin droplet list --force-cache
+dolphin droplet list --force-cache
 ```

-## Ansible Commands

-The following commands can be used to facilitate running Ansible on your droplets.
+### Using the Dynamic Inventory Script with Ansible

+If you'd like to use the dynamic inventory feature of Dolphin while running native Ansible commands and playbooks, you can use the included `hosts.php` dynamic inventory script, and you can also generate a static inventory file using the `dolphin inventory` command.

-### Using the included Dynamic Inventory Script
+#### Using the included Dynamic Inventory Script

 The included `hosts.php` script works as a dynamic inventory script that can be used directly with Ansible commands.
-This is the most convenient way to use Ansible with Dolphin.

 ```
 ansible all -m ping -i hosts.php
 ```

-### Building a static Inventory File
+#### Building a static Inventory File

 You can generate dynamic inventories in INI or JSON format.
 The inventory is dynamically built based on your current active droplets.

 To generate a JSON inventory, run:

-`./dolphin ansible inventory:json`
+`./dolphin ansible inventory json`

 Output: